 Karlson recommends first posting content.
 Then, within the hour, boost it.

-15. Use Lookalike Audiences on Facebook Ads
+15. Promote Content by Using Lookalike Audiences on Facebook Ads

 If you’re interested in making your own Lookalike Audiences, Facebook has a useful step-by-step guide here.

-16. Invest in Google+ Ads
+16. Promote Content by Investing in Google+ Ads

 According to Daniel Kosir of Search Engine People, Google+ Ads (known as +Post Ads) can be a great way to drive traffic if you have an engaged Google+ audience of 1,000 or more.

 And if you get inappropriate comments, these become part of the ad as well, so it’s a gamble.

-However, I can say it did net us some positive growth in our email list growth when we first started out.
+However, I can say it did net us some positive growth in our email list when we first started out.

-17. Join Google+ Communities
+17. Promote Content by Joining Google+ Communities

 Google+ Communities, like most social media platforms, include every topic imaginable.

 You should join communities related to your industry.

 Julia McCoy of Content Marketing Institute recommends these best practices for using Pinterest to promote your content:

-- Keep your username short and sweet
+- Keep your username short and sweet.

-- Don’t forget to complete your bio, which includes keywords that make it easier for other users to find you
+- Don’t forget to complete your bio, which includes keywords that make it easier for other users to find you.

-- Add a “Pin it” button to your website content so people can easily pin images that link to your site content
+- Add a “Pin it” button to your website content so people can easily pin images that link to your site content.

 You may even post 30 daily pins if you have that much valuable content to share.

-20. Join Pinterest Contributor Boards
+20. Promote Content by Joining Pinterest Contributor Boards

 Pinterest Contributor Boards let you find new audiences as you pin and share to the board.

-21. Use Rich Pins and Video
+21. Promote Content by Using Rich Pins and Video

 These “provide more context about an idea because they show information directly on a Pin,” according to Pinterest itself.

 Here’s an example of a recipe Rich Pin:

-22. Make Pinterest Ads
+22. Promote Content by Making Pinterest Ads

 Pinterest says Promoted Pins may even outdo organic Pins in terms of engagement.

 The great thing about Promoted Pins is that they never disappear if someone repins them.